nullikacademy/custom-lobechat/contributing/Basic/Add-New-Authentication-Providers.md

 # New Authentication Provider Guide

-LobeChat uses [Auth.js v5](https://authjs.dev/) as the external authentication service.
+OpenGPT uses [Auth.js v5](https://authjs.dev/) as the external authentication service.
 Auth.js is an open-source authentication library that provides a simple way to implement authentication and authorization features.
 This document will introduce how to use Auth.js to implement a new authentication provider.

 ### TOC